• Home

 About This Song

-“Over The Rainbow” was written by Harold Arlen and Yip Harburg in 1939.
-Probably the most widely known of all Arlen’s songs, “Over The Rainbow” is from the great Wizard Of Oz.
-Interestingly, the producers wanted to cut the song from the film, as they felt it slowed downed the movie.
+“Over The Rainbow” was written by Harold Arlen and Yip Harburg for the 1939 movie The Wizard of Oz.
+Just before the film opened, the producers wanted to cut the song from the film, as they felt it slowed down the movie.
 Thankfully, the preview audiences preferred the movie with the song.
 “Over The Rainbow” ranked as the #1 song of the 20th century per the Recording Industry Association of America and the National Endowment of the Arts.
-It has always been closely associated with Judy Garland.
+The song has always been closely associated with Judy Garland.
 In a letter to Harold Arlen, Judy Garland wrote that the song

 has become part of my life.
 It’s so symbolic of everybody’s dreams and wishes that I’m sure that’s why some people get tears in their eyes when they hear it.
 I’ve sung it thousands of times and it’s still the song that’s closest to my heart.